eecs110/fall2020/pages/_assignments/hw1.md

 ## Part 1: Install Python and IDLE

 {: .blockquote-no-margin}
-> **NOTE:** If you have any issues installing Python or IDLE, contact the peer mentor who runs the lab session you signed up for.
+> **NOTE:** If you have any issues installing Python or IDLE, contact your assigned peer mentor.
 You are also welcome to attend any of the course office hours to get help.

 We will use the Python 3 programming language and **IDLE**, which is Python's Integrated Development and Learning Environment.